swiftlang/swift-evolution/proposals/0000-reconsider-typealias-in-protocol.md

 ```

 Now that we have powerful enough where clauses for protocol declarations,
-I propose to bring consistency to the grammar of using type aliases within protocols:
+I propose to bring consistency to the usage type aliases within protocols and protocol extensions:

 * Permit type aliases to act as default values for associated types in protocol extensions **or** change the error message
   to propose the current syntax instead of simply producing **#3**, which is actually a generic error.